prismmodelchecker/prism/prism/README.txt

 ACKNOWLEDGEMENTS
 ----------------

-The core team behind the development of PRISM, previously working in the School of Computer Science at the University of Birmingham and now working in the Computing Laboratory at the University of Oxford, comprises:
+Currently, development work on PRISM is primarily carried out in the Computing Laboratory at the University of Oxford.
+Previously, PRISM was based in the School of Computer Science at the University of Birmingham.

- * Dave Parker
+The core team working on PRISM currently comprises:

- * Gethin Norman
+    * Dave Parker (Oxford)
- * Marta Kwiatkowska
+    * Gethin Norman (Glasgow)
- * Mark Kattenbelt
+    * Marta Kwiatkowska (Oxford)

 Contributions to the development of PRISM have also been gratefully received from: